 The bonding process begins when you fill out our online contact form or call SuretyBonds.com at 1 (800) 308-4358 to connect with an expert surety specialist.
 An account manager will then walk you through the application process, collect all necessary information and verify your credentials.
-Once your application is complete, we'll shop your bond around to find the best rate possible.
-In most cases, this takes just two to three business days.
+Once your application is complete, we’ll find the best rate possible for your bond.
+Typically, this takes about 2-3 business days.

 If you’re satisfied with your free, no-obligation price quote, your bond will be issued as soon as payment is processed.
 You’ll receive a copy of your bond form via email, and your original bond form will arrive via your preferred shipping method.